stankovski/prayer-times/README.md

 # prayer-times
-C# library to calculate Muslim prayer times
+.NET portable library written C# to calculate Muslim prayer times

+The library has been ported from http://praytimes.org/